Vauxhall Gardens (Birmingham): History

-Despite this, gardens under the same name were operating again in subsequent years, with events advertised, for example, in Aris's Birmingham Gazette in July 1853, under a new proprietor, John Henry Bradshaw.
+Despite this, nearby gardens under the same name were operating again in subsequent years, with events advertised, for example, in Aris's Birmingham Gazette in July 1853, under a new proprietor, John Henry Bradshaw.
+A map published in 1855 (pictured) shows these east of the railway line, whereas the original gardens were to its west, and further south.

-Nearby, Aston Lower Grounds, another pleasure garden, also now defunct, were opened to the public by Queen Victoria on 16 June 1858.
+Aston Lower Grounds, another pleasure garden, also now defunct, were opened to the public by Queen Victoria on 16 June 1858.
+They were about 1.5 miles further to the north-west.

 In popular culture

 Just prior to the 1850 closure the gardens were painted in a bird's-eye view by J.L.
 Pedley.

 The gardens are the subject of the poem Impromptu, by Ned Farmer, lamenting their impending closure, which was written there on 6 March 1850.